 - Hepatitis B doesn’t usually cause problems for you or your unborn baby during pregnancy.
 However, when babies and young children get infected, although they don’t tend to get sick they are at a much higher risk of remaining a hepatitis B carrier and developing ongoing liver problems later in life.

 - There are various medicines that can reduce the risk of transmission and protect your baby from hepatitis B.

 How can I protect my baby from hepatitis B?

-During pregnancy, if you test positive for hepatitis B, you will be offered a test that checks the level of hepatitis B virus in your blood.
+During pregnancy, as part of the antenatal blood test, your hepatitis B status will be checked.
+If you test positive for hepatitis B, you will be offered a test that checks the level of hepatitis B virus in your blood.
 The level of hepatitis B is called the viral load.
 Without treatment, the higher your viral load, the greater the chance of passing the hepatitis B virus to your baby.

 - If your viral load is high, then the risk of transmission of the hepatitis B virus to your baby is >90%.